You’ve got your Toshiba Canvio Basics in your hands. You bought it to use on your Mac.

 A few moments after you’ve connected up your Basics Toshiba hard drive.
 It’s drive icon appears on your Mac computer’s desktop.

 If your drive icon doesn’t appear.
-Then check your Finder preferences.
-Open a finder widow and choose preferences from the Finder menu.
+Then check your Finder Settings (Mac OS Ventura).
+In previous Mac OS releases it’s called Finder Preferences.
+Open a Finder widow and choose Settings or Preferences from the Finder menu.

 From the pop up window click on the General heading.
 Then put a check in box ‘External Disks’